-In 1997 a major restoration was completed after HCT had taken a long lease from the General Cemetery Company.
-The main body of the chapel was repaired, the chapel's curved flanking colonnades were reinstated and a historic scheme of painted decoration, dating from the 1860s, was retrieved.
+In 1997 a major restoration of Dissenters Chapel was completed after HCT had taken a long lease from the General Cemetery Company.
+The chapel was then semi-derelict and the main body of the chapel was repaired, the chapel's curved flanking colonnades were reinstated and a historic scheme of painted decoration, dating from the 1860s, was retrieved.

 A new visitor centre was constructed behind the north colonnade.
-A definitive history of Kensal Green Cemetery was published in 2001, which provides details.
+A definitive history of Kensal Green Cemetery was published in 2001.